RaunoT/dark-resume/README.md

-# Rauno T | Homepage, powered by Dark Resume
+# Rauno T | Homepage

-Dark Resume takes the original concept of [Resume](https://startbootstrap.com/template-overviews/resume/) by [Start Bootstrap](http://startbootstrap.com/) even further, by adding tons of animations and giving the whole template a dark makeover for a classier and stealthier look.
+Improves on the original concept of [Resume](https://startbootstrap.com/template-overviews/resume/) by [Start Bootstrap](http://startbootstrap.com/), by adding tons of animations and giving the whole template a dark makeover for a classier and stealthier look.
 The theme features a fixed sidebar with content sections, to build a simple yet elegant resume.

 ![Screenshot of page](https://github.com/RaunoT/raunot-home/blob/master/img/screenshot.PNG?raw=true)